SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Lockheed Martin Corporation - LMT

-NEW YORK, NY / ACCESSWIRE / March 28, 2022 / Pomerantz LLP is investigating claims on behalf of investors of Lockheed Martin Corporation ("Lockheed" or the "Company") LMT.
-Such investors are advised to contact Robert S. Willoughby at newaction@pomlaw.comor 888-476-6529, ext.
+NEW YORK, April 3, 2022 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Lockheed Martin Corporation ("Lockheed" or the "Company") LMT.
+Such investors are advised to contact Robert S. Willoughby at newaction@pomlaw.com or 888-476-6529, ext.
 7980.

 The investigation concerns whether Lockheed and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.